 “This was such a critical record for AC/DC, because it was something of their comeback record after Bon Scott’s death.
 I remember devouring it and loving it when I was a kid.
 Angus Young is an amazing guitarist.
 To an outsider, one might think that he plays straightforward stuff, but he’s got such feel.

 “The vocals, from Bon Scott to Brian Johnson, have always been incredible.
 The songwriting on this album has a simple beauty to it that’s just genius.
 But it’s all wrapped around monster riffs and memorable solos.
 I consider AC/DC to be one of the two best rock bands of all time.”

 Led Zeppelin – Led Zeppelin IV (1971)

-“Other than Kashmir not being on it, this is Zeppelin’s most incredible album.
-It’s got Rock and Roll, Going to California, Black Dog, Stairway to Heaven on it – the whole thing is insane.
+“Other than Kashmir not being on it, this is Led Zeppelin’s most incredible album.
+It’s got Rock And Roll, Going to California, Black Dog, Stairway to Heaven on it – the whole thing is insane.
 If you were to buy one rock record in the world, this is the one to get.
 Led Zeppelin are, in my opinion, the best rock band that’s ever existed.

 “There’s the cool, classic fingerstyle stuff on Stairway, and of course there’s riffs for days all over the record.
-Jimmy is the master of loose rock playing.
+Jimmy Page is the master of loose rock playing.
 It’s all about feel with him – he’s got swagger.
 You can hear such attitude in his guitar work.
 Not many people can pull that kind of thing off.
 He’s one of the greatest composers on the guitar, not just for guitar parts but for songs, as well.”

 Boston – Boston (1976)